How To Print On Transfer Paper For T-shirts? Learn From This Step-by-Step Guide

 - Run a test print before you actually print on a transfer paper so that you can note and fix any issues with your artwork.

-The guide above walks you through the basics of a transfer appear and how you can successfully print your image on the right kind of paper.
+The guide above walks you through the basics of a transfer and how you can successfully print your image on the right kind of paper.
 We really think that it is a very simple-to-follow guide on how to print on t-shirt transfer paper that everybody should try it out, especially the beginners.

 If you follow this guide, you’ll have an easy time transferring all your artwork to your transfer paper and preparing it for printing.